jedota/Semi-Auto-Transfer-PS600/README.md

 ### Step 5) Translating the images

-The goal of our transformation will be to "print" the image digitally.
-What we want to achieve is a replica of using a printer to print an image onto a paper.
+The goal of our transformation will be to "print/scan" the image digitally.
+We want to achieve a replica of using a printer to print/scan an image onto a paper.
-What we are doing now is basically printing the images we prepared onto a paper with a specific texture(for example bonne/glossy with either 300/600 dpi).
+What we are doing now is basically printing and scanning the images we prepared onto a paper with a specific texture(for example bonne/glossy with either 300/600 dpi).

-To transform your images use the "translate_all_textures_NC.py" from this repository.
+To transform your images, use the "translate_all_textures_NC.py" command in this repository.

-It is very important to specify the paths to the textures you want to use, for that we are going to use a cfg.json in which we will specify our textures and their path.
+It is very important to specify the paths to the textures you want to use; for that, we are going to use a cfg.json in which we will specify our textures and their path.
 The JSON file contains one array, "texture_sources," in which you must insert the name of your texture and the path where it is saved.